 - Ankle-brachial index (ABI)

 - Computed tomography (CT) angiography

 Understanding Peripheral Artery Disease

 PAD, or peripheral artery disease, usually occurs when pelvis and leg arteries become narrow or blocked.
-View Transcript.
+View PAD transcript.

 Treatment depends on the severity of the PAD.
 Your doctor may recommend lifestyle changes like quitting smoking, supervised exercise and eating a low-fat diet.
 Your doctor may also prescribe medication to help reduce cholesterol and blood-pressure levels and to help prevent blood clots.